 East Green & The Tunnels

 With the impressive Union Street having been built over a series of arches in the early 1800's, the area beneath Aberdeen’s main street has always felt a little off limits.
 None more so than the area around the East Green and down into The Tunnels (Carnegie’s Brae), which has always had a certain degree of edginess.
 Today, however, this area seems to have taken that reputation and made it a positive.
-This subterranean passageway and backstreet access road is now full of vibrant street art, with paintings, paste ups and social commentaries.
+This subterranean passageway and backstreet access road is now full of vibrant, cool street art, with paintings, paste ups, social commentaries and political street art.
 The area also seems to renew itself rapidly, with new pieces replacing old in an ongoing fashion.
-What will happen when the Aberdeen Market building is demolished (one side of the East Green), I’m not quite sure.
-Will it still be an hotspot for colour, political art and humour?
-Watch this space.

 Business Premises